Academics

 Minimize Environmental Footprint and Preserve the Ecosystem

-Academic course collaborations integrate students, faculty, staff, and real-world sustainability challenges, transforming theoretical knowledge into tangible solutions.
+Academic-operational course collaborations integrate real-world sustainability challenges with the teaching, research, and studies of students, faculty, and staff—transforming theoretical knowledge into tangible solutions.
 Check out a selection of courses below that demonstrate opportunities for students to incorporate Stanford’s use of the campus as a living lab for sustainability in their academic journeys.
-If you are a faculty member interested in using coursework to advance your sustainability research, inquire here.
+If you are a faculty member interested in using coursework to advance your sustainability research, please inquire through the Contact Form.

 SUSTAIN 119/219